Can you drive in the UAE with a foreign licence?

 The documents you’ll need to convert your foreign driving licence depend on your unique situation.
 However, you'll typically need the following:

-An original, valid foreign driving licence from your home country.
+Original valid foreign driving licence

 Emirates ID (original and copy)